fbrunel/godis/README.md

 # Godis

 Godis is a simple, probably naive, in-memory key-value database written in Go, for learning purposes.
+It is inspired by Redis, but it is not a Redis clone.